 Sleep is essential for health because it allows the body to rest and recover.
 When it comes to RA – besides increasing the risk of flare-ups – research has found that a lack of sleep increases the risk of pain severity, depression, and difficulty carrying out daily tasks.

-Other studies have found that people with RA who experience sleep problems have a lower pain threshold than those who sleep well – even when their inflammation is under control.
-According to experts, these findings suggest that a lack of sleep may interfere with how the central nervous system processes pain.
+Other studies have found that people with RA who experience sleep problems have a lower pain threshold than those who sleep well, even when their inflammation is under control.
+According to experts, these findings suggest that a lack of sleep may interfere with the way the central nervous system processes pain.

-If this is something you struggle with, you might like to read our article: 9 tips for sleeping better with arthritis.
+If this is something you struggle with, you might like our article: 9 tips for sleeping better with arthritis.

 Studies have revealed a strong connection between RA and gum disease – an inflammatory condition that can lead to tooth loss and other health complications.
 The evidence suggests that gum disease may cause RA to progress faster – largely because it can lead to greater bone and cartilage damage.

-For example, this study found that the bacteria that causes gum disease also increases the severity of RA, leads to an earlier onset of symptoms, and causes RA to progress more quickly.
+For example, this study found that the bacteria causing gum disease also increase the severity of RA, lead to an earlier onset of symptoms, and cause RA to progress more quickly.

 For this reason, it’s important to schedule regular dental checks, brush your teeth and floss daily, and limit your intake of highly processed, sugary foods and drinks.
 For further tips and advice, check out our articles: 9 ways to improve oral hygiene and 8 reasons why oral hygiene is key for overall health.

-If you have trouble taking care of your teeth due to stiff, painful hands, it can be helpful to speak to your dentist or occupational therapist about things that can help to make dental care easier.
+If you have trouble taking care of your teeth due to stiff, painful hands, it can help to speak to your dentist or occupational therapist about making dental care easier.

 5. Take steps to manage your stress levels

-RA can have a significant impact on mental health and wellbeing – including stress levels.
+RA can have a significant impact on mental health and wellbeing, including stress.

 However, research has identified a clear link between stress and RA, so it’s important to do what you can to manage your worries.

-For help managing your stress levels, you might like to check out our articles: 7 tips for coping with stress and anxiety and 9 simple stress-relieving activities.
+For help managing your stress levels, check out our articles: 7 tips for coping with stress and anxiety and 9 simple stress-relieving activities.

 6. Maintain a healthy weight